 ZARROLI: How big is a pallet?

-Mr. BOB KAISER (Analyst, Thomson Financial): What's going on today is really unprecedented, the extent, the magnitude that private equity is participating in U.S. M&A.
+BOB KAISER: What's going on today is really unprecedented, the extent, the magnitude that private equity is participating in U.S. M&A.

-Ms. LYNN TILTON (Patriarch Partners): So long as nobody flinches, nobody loses money.
+LYNN TILTON: So long as nobody flinches, nobody loses money.
 The things that used to make markets go down no longer move the markets downward.